koka-lang/koka/doc/spec/overview.kk.md

 Haskell) to discard the `:st<h> ` effect.

-The Garsia-Wachs algorithm is nice example where side-effects are used internally but where the algorithm itself behaves like a pure function, see the ``lib/demo/garsiaWachs.kk`` example in the distribution.
+The Garsia-Wachs algorithm is nice example where side-effects are used internally across function definitions and data structures, but where the final algorithm itself behaves like a pure function, see the ``lib/demo/garsiaWachs.kk`` example in the distribution.

   [garsiaWachs]: http://www.rise4fun.com/koka/garsiaWachs {target='_top'}